-- encoding\config Encoding module config.
-A list, defaults to []. - protocol\version Actual protocol version.
-Current default is 1. - reply\data Default reply data.
-Any term, defaults to the atom undefined.

-threaded If a received message contains several transaction requests, this option indicates whether the requests should be handled sequencially in the same process (false), or if each request should be handled by it's own process (true i.e. a separate process is spawned for each request).
+- strict\version Strict version control, i.e. when a message is received, verify that the version is that which was negotiated.
+Default is true. - reply\data Default reply data.
+Any term, defaults to the atom undefined. - threaded If a received message contains several transaction requests, this option indicates whether the requests should be handled sequencially in the same process (false), or if each request should be handled by it's own process (true i.e. a separate process is spawned for each request).
 Defaults to false.